nirajkumar-bawankar/programmingChallenges/README.md

 The C++ file do not need to be renamed to correctly be submitted.

 Currently working solutions are:
+  + AMultiplicationGame.cpp
+  + Bicoloring.cpp
+  + CommonPermutations.cpp
   + JollyJumpers.java
+  + SelfDescribingSequence.cpp
+  + Shoemaker.cpp
-  + CommonPermutations.cpp
+  + StacksOfFlapjacks.cpp
   + ThreeNPlusOne.java
-  + StacksOfFlapjacks.cpp
-  + AMultiplicationGame.cpp

 ===============================================
 e-mail me at quinnliu@vt.edu for any questions!